avivsarig/gtd/README.md

 - **Frontend:** React (TypeScript) - (see [Frontend README](/frontend/README.md))
 - **Database:** PostgreSQL with Alembic migrations
 - **Containerization:** Docker Compose for orchestrating all components

+## Features

+- Universal inbox capture with Cmd+K
+- Inbox processing (convert to tasks/notes/projects)
+- Task management with filtering by status, context, project, and dates
+- Projects with statistics and task assignment
+- Notes with markdown support and project links
+- Contexts (@home, @computer, @phone)
+- Full-text search across tasks, notes, and projects

+See [Project Status](.claude/status.md) for development roadmap.

 ## Quick Start